Nagendra1997/dummypy/README.md

 keywords: open, source, contributing, overview, on-premise
 title: Installing & Running Mesibo On-Premise Server
 ---
 Mesibo On-Premise solution allows you to run the entire Mesibo solution in your own premise / data center.
 All the messages and calls goes through your own data center and stay in your own database.
 All you have to do is download Mesibo On-Premise server image and run it in your own data center.
 That's it!

-While our Cloud Service let you start immediately without installing anything, the on-premise model offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.
-The pricing is same, however on-premise model can work out more cost effective as there are no charges other than per active user charges.
-On other hand, you pay for bandwidth and storage charges in our cloud offering.
+While our Cloud Service lets you start immediately without installing anything, the On-Premise model offers ultimate flexibility and control over your data, loadable modules, interface with machine learning and AI tools and much more.
+The pricing remains the same.However,the On-Premise model can work out to be more cost effective as there are no charges other than per active user charges.
+On the other hand, you pay for bandwidth and storage charges in our cloud offering.

-If you do not wish to host Mesibo on your own server infrastructure you have the option of using the cloud offering by Mesibo.
+If you do not wish to host Mesibo on your own server infrastructure you have the option of using the Cloud offering by Mesibo.

 ### Features
 - All the mesibo features, including Messaging, Voice and Video calling